 CHANGING HABITS

-Either you take the action you’ve always taken or you take a different one.
+Either you do the action you’ve always done or you do a different one.

 We always have the choice to change, even though sometimes it may seem far out of reach or impossible.
 With practice, we can all make the changes we want in our lives.